LibreWeb/LibreWeb-Browser/README.md

 Decentralized Browser written in C++20 with C libraries.
 And using the [cmark-gfm](https://github.com/github/cmark-gfm) library, used for CommonMark (markdown) parsing.

-The GUI toolkit and 2D/vector graphics engine is not yet decided (see research below).
+Browser is using GTK as UI library including Pango & Cairo for text drawing and manipulation.

-We can also still change the language of the source code (iso markdown).
-Atleast no HTML and JavaScript anymore, content is king after all.
+For now we will use markdown as the source of the site.
+No HTML and JavaScript anymore, content is king after all.

 ### Development Environment